nweston2/nweston2/README.md

 ## About Me

-- 🌱 I have a certificate in Data Science from Brigham Young University - Idaho and am currently pursuing my bachelors degree.
+- 📖 **Education** I have a certificate in Data Science from Brigham Young University - Idaho and will be receiving my bachelors degree in July 2026!
 - 💬 Ask me about books, games, dinosaurs, or any of the projects you see here on my profile

 ## Technologies and Tools